TsangDaXin/AI-Attendance-Tracker/README.md

 # AI Workshop: Human Face Recognition & Attendance Counting

-Welcome to the AI Workshop! 🎉 This repository contains all the necessary materials to train a YOLO model for human face recognition and deploy it on a Streamlit web application.
+Extented from Google developer AI Workshop! 🎉 This repository contains all the necessary materials to train a YOLO model for human face recognition and deploy it on a Streamlit web application.

 ## Prerequisites ✅